runxiyu/hare-htmpl/README.md

 Currently it's just the C version, I'm going to port it to hare sometime.
 The Hare version will live in this repo.

+The `htmplgen` program generates a Hare file from the template file.

+The `htmpl` module provides auxiliary functions used by the generated Hare code, and must be installed for the generated code to compile.

 ## License

 This inherits the ISC license from the original code.
 See the LICENSE file.